AuCson/aucson.github.io/_pages/about.md

 ## Research Interest

-My research area is **Natural Language Processing** and **Machine Learning**.
-I am especially interested in dialogue systems, interpretable model architectures and interpretation techniques for neural networks.
-I am seeking how these techniques improve language learning ability of models.
+Generally, my research interest lie in **Natural Language Processing** and **Machine Learning**.
+I have been working on neural network interpretabilty and dialogue systems.

+I am always interested in *understanding* the capability of machine learning models in handling complicated semantics in language, and *enhancing* the capability in that way indicated.
+Some small steps have been made towards this goal: recently, we proposed an interpretation technique to extract semantic compositons captured by powerful neural sequence models; before that, I studied interpretable semi-/un-supervised dialogue state tracking to understand and improve response generation.
+My future study includes understanding language learning process in more realistic scenarios, where multi-modality andfunctionality of language, plus some practical constraints naturally exist in the enviornment.

 ## Publications